Join ABHMS for home mission-related happenings at ‘Summit by the Sea’

 Featuring emerging musical artists, Saturday’s ABHMS luncheon program promises to be an inspiring, multi-sensory experience that invites guests to explore the “Emerging Leaders and Innovative Models of Ministry” theme.
 The Rev. Anne J. Scalfaro, senior pastor of Calvary Baptist Church, and the Rev. Eugene Downing, pastor of New Hope Baptist Church, both of Denver, Colo., will speak collaboratively about their churches’ covenantal partnership that seeks to pursue relationship building and racial justice in Denver.
 Minister Sheena D. Rolles, owner of FHJ Strategies, Orlando, Fla., will speak from her 15 years of experience in community activism as well as about her role as a missional entrepreneur who answered God’s call to serve in an innovative space.

-On Saturday afternoon, the Rev. Dr. Marilyn P. Turner-Triplett, ABHMS director of Community Outreach Ministries and Rizpah’s Children, will be joined by a panel to present “Whole, Healthy, Hopeful Children in Every Community.”
+On Saturday afternoon, the Rev. Dr. Marilyn P. Turner-Triplett, ABHMS director, Healing and Transforming Communities, will be joined by a panel to present “Whole, Healthy, Hopeful Children in Every Community.”
 They will discuss the adverse impact of the socio-economic and political climate on children in economically poor neighborhoods as well as the response of faith-based community organizations.

 On Friday afternoon, Judson Press, ABHMS’ publishing ministry, will host a Coastal Café in the exhibit hall bookstore.
 It will feature activities, prizes, discounts and refreshments as well as the opportunity to interact with Judson Press authors.

-ABHMS will serve as worship host on Friday evening; during the plenary, ABHMS will present the Edwin T. Dahlberg Peace Award and Suzan Johnson-Cook Religious Freedom Award.
+ABHMS will serve as worship host on Friday evening; during the plenary, ABHMS will present the Edwin T. Dahlberg Peace and Justice Award and Suzan Johnson Cook Religious Freedom Award.
 ABHMS will formally announce its three other national-recognition ministry awards during Saturday’s luncheon.

 Reminiscent of Innovators Hall at “Space for Grace,” ABHMS’ exhibit booth will showcase faith-based arts on Sunday afternoon.